 Nolan Funeral Home was founded in 1948 by James P. Nolan, Sr. and his wife Anne T. Nolan.
 Jim and Anne met at Kings Park Hospital where they were both registered nurses.
 Jim left nursing to attend American Academy Institute of Funeral Service where he earned his Funeral Directing License.
-Jim completed his residency at Clayton Funeral Home in Kings Park, until 1947.
+Jim completed his residency at Clayton Funeral Home in Kings Park in 1947.

 Jim and Anne ventured to open their own Funeral Home in Northport.
 A new building was erected and opened for business in October, 1948.
 They steadily built their business through hard work, and a determined mind, to give families the best service possible.
 Business did so well that they added-on to the original building in 1958.
 A year later their eldest son Jim, Jr. began working at the Funeral Home full time, and was followed by his brother Peter in 1963.
 The building underwent another expansion in 1968, to how it stands today.

 It was in July of 1982, that the sign in front was changed to Nolan & Taylor-Howe.
 Taylor-Howe was a local funeral business with a history of its own.

 The first funeral home in the Village of Northport was S. Robbins Funeral Home.
-It opened and was run out of a furniture store in 1894.
+It was opened in 1884 and operated out of a furniture store.
 In 1935 S. Robbins and Son Funeral Home, run by Harry Taylor and Robert N. Davis, opened a new building at 81 Scudder Avenue in Northport.
-It was the first separate building used only as a Funeral Home in the Town of Huntington.
+It was the first stand-alone Funeral Home building in the Town of Huntington.
 Harry Taylor managed the funeral home with his partner Robert N. Davis until 1946 when Harry Taylor bought out his partner and changed the name to Taylor Funeral Home.